Code-Institute-Submissions/molacuizine/README.md

 ![stripe process](static/doc/stripe-process.png)

-In both cases orders were verified to have been created in the Order and orderInLine model.
+In both cases orders were verified to have been created in the Order and orderInLine database.

-Possible errors were also tested in the checkout process.
+Form errors were also tested in the checkout process.
 Any errors would be highlighted to the user via a message which was part of the feedback system:

 |Action                                                  |Expected error message               |Results |